Public input sought to develop shared vision for the tidal Thames

 Public and stakeholder views will be sought at a series of pop-up workshops and one to one meetings.
 The first pop-up workshop, and chance for people to have their say will be held on June 1st.

-The ‘Your Tidal Thames’ project follows the launch in January this year by Defra and the Environment Agency of a ‘catchment-based’ approach to working with people and organisations that can make a difference to the health of England’s water environments.
+The ‘Your Tidal Thames’ catchment partnership follows the launch in January this year by Defra and the Environment Agency of a ‘catchment-based’ approach to working with people and organisations that can make a difference to the health of England’s water environments.
 25 river catchments across England have been selected to test out this approach to river basin management planning, before it is expanded across the country.
 Your Tidal Thames is the only catchment pilot on a tidal river.

 The initiative grew out of the Water Framework Directive, which commits EU member states to achieving ‘good status’ for all water bodies.